Vyral/base-template/_posts/2018-07-27-a-first-hand-account-of-getting-to-retirement.md

 6:35 – The benefits of continuing to work and coaching for Frank {: .present-before-paste}

-8:20 – Advice Frank would give to his 40-year-old self.
+8:20 – Advice Frank would give to his 40-year-old self {: .present-before-paste}
-{: .present-before-paste}

 9:40 – The surprises of retirement